tutumcloud/api-docs/source/includes/image.md

-jumpstart | Filter by whether the image is a jumpstart or not is_private_image | Filter by whether the image is private or not is_user_image | Filter by whether the image has been added as user repository or not registry | Filter by the image registry categories | Filter by the image categories
+jumpstart | Filter by whether the image is a jumpstart or not is_private_image | Filter by whether the image is private or not is_user_image | Filter by whether the image has been added as user repository or not registry | Filter by resource URI of the target image registry categories | Filter by the name of the image category, HTML quoted.
+Example: `/api/v1/image/?categories__name=Database%20Servers`

 ## Creates a new image.